4. Kaoto DataMapper

 Currently Kaoto DataMapper is only supported inside the Visual Studio Code extension as a technical preview feature.
 In the future we will aim to bring this functionality also to the pure web version of Kaoto.

-At the moment the DataMapper only supports XML schema for rendering the data structure and it internally generates a single XSLT step to perform configured data mappings at runtime.
-While you can consume multiple XML documents with using Camel Variables and/or Message Headers which are mapped to XSLT parameters, the output is only a Camel Message Body.
+The DataMapper supports both XML and JSON schema for rendering the data structure.
+For both XML and JSON data, it internally generates a single XSLT step to perform configured data mappings at runtime.
+For JSON data, it leverages the json-to-xml() and xml-to-json() functions available in XSLT 3.0 to handle JSON transformations.
+While you can consume multiple XML/JSON documents using Camel Variables and/or Message Headers which are mapped to transformation parameters, the output is only a Camel Message Body.

 Example Data Mappings